 Indicator 54 Publication of buildings at risk register Target Target is to review the local list once it's established.
 Related Policy DME4 - Protecting Heritage Assets Result Target met.
-There are 6 sites identified on the English Heritage 'Building at risk register': Parks - Woodfold Park, Mellor Scheduled Monument 1.Bellmanpark lime kilns and part of an associated tramway 180 metres north west of Bellman Farm, Clitheroe 2.
+The following are identified on the Historic England 'Building at risk register': Parks - Woodfold Park, Mellor Scheduled Monument 1.Bellmanpark lime kilns and part of an associated tramway 180 metres north west of Bellman Farm, Clitheroe 2.
 Whalley Cistercian Abbey 3.
 Ribchester Roman Fort 4.
 Ashnott lead mine 5.
-The old lower Hodder bridge, Great Mitton Whalley Abbey This remains the same as the previous monitoring period.
+The old lower Hodder bridge, Great Mitton Church of St Mary and All Saints, Whalley.

 Indicator 55 Number of listed buildings and buildings in Conservation areas lost through development proposals.
 Target No loss Related Policy DME4 - Protecting Heritage Assets Result There have been no listed buildings lost through development proposals over the monitoring period.
 There have been no buildings in conversation areas lost due to development proposals over the monitoring period.

-Indicator 56 Number of permissions involving Parks and Gardens and Scheduled Ancient Monuments Target No change against EH advice Related Policy DME4 - Protecting Heritage Assets Result Over the monitoring period there have been a number of applications where Historic Parks & Gardens and/or Scheduled Monuments have been a material consideration.
-An example of this is the application for the tennis dome at Stonyhurst College.).
-Another of note is the Mellor Lodge appeal decision (dismissed December 2015 relating to the retention of a harmful extension to the listed lodge; Woodfold Park Historic Park & Garden is 'at risk' according to Heritage England) and the removal of unauthorised stables at Gisburne Park Historic Park & Garden this year.
-There has also been a refusal for a proposed extension to the stables at Woodfold Park.
-An application for signage at Paythorne was withdrawn on concern that it harmed the setting of a scheduled monument.
+Indicator 56 Number of permissions involving Parks and Gardens and Scheduled Ancient Monuments Target No change against EH advice Related Policy DME4 - Protecting Heritage Assets Result Over the monitoring period there have been a number of applications where Historic Parks and Gardens and/ or Scheduled Monuments have been a material consideration.
+Some examples of this relate to an applications at Stonyhurst College where the application was significantly amended (including the deletion of a new road off historic Avenue) before a decision was taken so as to safeguard the character of the Historic Park and Garden (and setting of Grade I listed buildings).
+There has also bee an application for an extension to a former stables, at Woodfold Park Farm, which was refused due to the impact on the Historic Park and Garden and setting of listed buildings.

 Indicator 57 Conservation Area appraisals Target Target is to maintain up to date conservation area appraisals.
 Related Policy DME4 - Protecting Heritage Assets Result There are a total number of 22 Conservation Areas in the Borough.
 The majority of the Conservation Area appraisals were carried out in 2005, and will require a review.

-Indicator 63 Number of permissions for development grated contrary to Environment Agency advice.
-Target 0 Related Policy DME6 - Water Management Result Zero.
+Indicator 63 Number of permissions for development grated contrary to Environment

+Agency advice.

+Target 0

+Related Policy DME6 - Water Management

+Result Zero.
 Target has been met.

-Based upon the most up to date information available from the Environment Agency (EA), two applications were approved following an objection from the EA in relation to an unsatisfactory FRA/FCA being submitted, however in both cases mitigation measures were identified.
+Based upon the most up to date information available from the

+Environment Agency (EA), no development has been granted contrary to

+Environment Agency advice.